 An intro to health insurance plans and how they work

 There are many health insurance plans with differences in what they cover, which doctors you can see, and how much you’ll pay for your services.

 Most insurance is private, which means you or your employer purchases it from a company.
 Public health insurance is government insurance programs like Medicare and Medicaid.

 Some plans (HMO and POS) usually require you to have a Primary Care Physician; PPO and EPO plans often do not.

-If you or a loved one is shopping for health insuranceHealth insurance is a form of insurance that covers a portion of your medical expenses.
-In exchange, you pay a monthly premium and other costs., it’s essential to understand the types of plans available and the differences between them.
+If you or a loved one is shopping for health insurance, it’s essential to understand the types of plans available and the differences between them.
 But before that, do you know the difference between public and private insurance?
 What about individual and group plans?
 Here’s a primer to weigh your options.

 1. Public or Private Insurance Programs

 - Within the programs, you have plan options.

 - You have the option to select your type of plan.

 - The type of plan you choose defines how you use your benefits.